aliaishere/Exercise1/README.md

 2. Create a github account using college ID
 3. Go to repositories and select new
 4. Wrote any repository name and select create repository
+5. Create a new folder
-5. Go to VS Code and select open folder
+6. Go to VS Code and select open folder
+7. Open terminal and copy paste the code from github to terminal
+8. Lastly, write the installation step